keithrbennett/rexe/README.md

 ### Reading Input from a File

 `rexe` also simplifies getting input from a file rather than standard input.
-The `-f` option takes a filespec and does with exactly what it would have done with standard input.
+The `-f` option takes a filespec and does with its content exactly what it would have done with standard input.
 This shortens:

 ```
 ➜  ~   cat filename.ext | rexe ...